joshbeckman/andjosh.github.io/_posts/2017-01-01-after-reading-the-undoing-project.md

 ---
 layout: post
-title: After Reading: The Undoing Project
+title: After Reading The Undoing Project
 ---

 My brother's gift to me this Christmas was _The Undoing Project_, a novel by Michael Lewis on the work done by researchers Daniel Kahneman and Amos